mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 {{<img src="htfp-cover.png" maxWidth="550px" caption="[*Hit the Front Page of Hacker News*](https://hitthefrontpage.com) is my course about my blogging.">}}

 At the beginning of the year, I released my first-ever paid course.
-It was a course teaching everything I've learned about writing blog posts that gain traction on tech-savvy sites like Hacker News and reddit.
+It was a course teaching everything I've learned about writing blog posts that gain traction on tech-oriented sites like Hacker News and reddit.

 I'm proud of the content of the course.
 I've heard positive feedback about the course, and a few people credited it with helping them write successful blog posts.